AaronCWacker/AzureModels4AI/Create an AI Cosmos DB.md

 In your Cosmos DB container, go to the "Stored Procedures" tab.
 Create a new stored procedure named "processPrompt" and paste the code from the "Updated Azure Cosmos DB Stored Procedure" artifact.
 Replace "https://your-function-app.azurewebsites.net/api/ProcessPrompt" with the actual URL of your deployed Azure Function.
+Mine will be https://ai01-app.azurewebsites.net/api/ProcessPrompt

 Update the trigger (if necessary):